 ), or from your local bar’s certified grievance committee.What happens after I file my complaint?

 The Office of Disciplinary Counsel or the certified grievance committee will consider each complaint received.
 A copy of your complaint may be sent to the attorney to obtain a response.
 As part of the investigation, you may be asked for additional information.

-If the investigation does find probable cause that the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Commissioners on Grievances and Discipline.
-If the determination is confirmed by a three-member probable cause panel of the Board of Commissioners on Grievances and Discipline, then the complaint will be "certified" and the matter will be prosecuted.
+If the investigation does find probable cause that the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Professional Conduct.
+If the determination is confirmed by a three-member probable cause panel of the Board of Professional Conduct, then the complaint will be "certified" and the matter will be prosecuted.
 (Note: Under Ohio’s disciplinary rules, the preliminary stage of an ethics investigation is confidential.
 At the time a probable cause finding is made by the probable cause panel and the complaint is certified, the proceedings become a matter of public record.)What happens after the complaint is certified?